aigarius/static_blog/blog/2023/10/29/finance-project-four.md

 months balances at the same time.
 I edited the script locally with Neovim and also ran it locally with a few mocks, uploading to Home Assistant via the SSH addon when the local executions looked good.

+So what's next?
+Well, need to somewhat automate the sync with the bank (if at all possible).
+And for sure take a regular database and config backup :D